woowacourse/layout-component/README.md

 - `rowGap(optional)`: type is number.
 Adjusts the row gap between child components.
 - `colGap(optional)`: type is number.
 Adjusts the column gap between child components.
 - `justifyItems(optional)`: type is `flex-start` | `flex-end` | `center`. default is `flex-start`
 - `children`: type is React.ReactNode.
-A child component of the Container component.
+A child component of the Grid component.

 ### User Guide